Toast (food): Cultural references

 Another popular idiom associated with the word "toast" is the expression "to toast someone's health", which is typically done by one or more persons at a gathering by raising a glass in salute to the individual.
 This meaning is derived from the early meaning of "toast", which from the 1400s to the 1600s meant warmed bread that was placed in a drink.
 By the 1700s, there were references to the drink in which toast was dunked being used in a gesture that indicates respect: "Ay, Madam, it has been your Life's whole Pride of late to be the Common Toast of every Public Table."

 The slang idiom "you're toast", "I'm toast", or "we're toast" is used to express a state of being "outcast", "finished", "burned, scorched, wiped out, [or] demolished" (without even the consolation of being remembered, as with the slang term "you're history")."
 The first known use of "toast" as a metaphorical term for "you're dead" was in the film Ghostbusters (1984), in which Bill Murray's character Peter Venkman declares, "This chick is toast", before the Ghostbusters attempt to burn the villain with their nuclear-powered weapons.
 "Hey, dude.
 You're toast, man", which appeared in The St. Petersburg Times of October 1, 1987, is the "...earliest [printed] citation the Oxford English Dictionary research staff has of this usage."
-In marijuana slang, to be "toasted" is to experience cannabis intoxication.
+In cannabis slang, to be "toasted" is to experience cannabis intoxication.

 Humorous observations have been made about buttered toast.
 It has been noted that buttered toast has a perceived tendency, when dropped, to land with the buttered side to the floor, the least desirable outcome.
 Although the concept of "dropped buttered toast" was originally a pessimistic joke, a 2001 study of the buttered toast phenomenon found that when dropped from a table, a buttered slice of toast landed butter-side down at least 62% of the time.
 The phenomenon is widely believed to be attributable to the combination of the size of the toast and the height of the typical dining table, which means that the toast will not rotate far enough to right itself before encountering the floor.
 A joke that plays on this tendency is the buttered cat paradox; if cats always land on their feet and buttered toast always lands buttered side down, it questions what happens when buttered toast is attached to a cat's back.

 A more recent cultural phenomenon is the popularity of avocado toast, which is toast spread with mashed avocado.
 It is associated with the Millennial generation in particular as a stereotypical food consumed by that group.

 Other foods which are toasted

-Cheese and marshmallows are also toasted by exposure to dry radiant heat.
-A toasted cheese sandwich features toasted cheese and toasted bread.
-Bagels, English muffins, Pop Tart pastries, and crumpets are foods that can also be toasted.
+Cheese and marshmallows are also toasted by exposure to radiant heat.
+A toasted cheese sandwich melts the cheese and toasts the bread.
+Bagels, English muffins, Pop-Tart pastries, and crumpets can also be toasted.